Table of Contents

 “Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done.”

-Lastly, and honestly there is so much more, John writes to the seven churches in Asia and mentions again, that He is coming soon but He also mentions rewards and He will give them out.
+John writes to the seven churches in Asia and mentions again that He is coming soon, and He also mentions rewards that He will give them.
 So what are the rewards?

-The rewards are often understood as the blessings and eternal rewards that believers receive based on their faithfulness and deeds.
+The rewards are the New Covenant blessings that believers receive through Christ:

-Again, I am only bringing all of these up for us to think about things differently.
-We are all growing in our walk with God and I truly believe this is a season of refining our beliefs to truth that will sharpen our doubled edged sword.
+I’m bringing all of these passages up for us to think about things differently.
+We are all growing in our walk with God and I truly believe this is a season of refining our beliefs to truth that will sharpen our double-edged sword.

-We are in a season were Christians are called o not be more busy, but be more effective and our effectiveness comes with truth because it is the truth that sets us free!
+We are in a season where Christians are called not to be more busy, but to be more effective.
+Our effectiveness comes with truth because it is the truth that sets us free.

 Related Articles